 Claude Code Accidentally Committed a Secret

 Claude Code ran git add . && git commit -m "..." and the diff includes .env.local with your live Stripe key.
-Or it added a test fixture containing a real OpenAI API key from your last debugging session.
-The commit is local — but if it was pushed, that secret is now in remote git history, GitHub search, and any forks.
+Or it added a test fixture holding a real OpenAI API key left over from your last debugging session.
+The commit is local — but if it was pushed, that secret is now in remote git history, GitHub’s search index, and any fork that pulled before you noticed.

 Common causes